 Getting there

-The region is around 3 hours away from Vienna.
-The four villages are easily accessible via the Regau exit on the A1 highway.
-The B145 federal highway will then take you to us.
-From Salzburg, the B158 highway will take you to the region in around 1 hour!
-From Villach it takes about 2 hours via the A10 and the B166.
-From Graz also approx. 2 hours via the A9 and the B145.
+The region is about 3 hours from Vienna.
+Via the A1 motorway, the four towns are easily accessible via the Regau exit.
+Then the federal road B145 takes you to us.
+From Salzburg you drive about 1 hour on federal road B158 to our region!
+From Villach, it takes about 2 hours via A10 and B166.
+From Graz, also about 2 hours via A9 and B145.

-A public journey to Gosau is not possible - as bikes are not transported on the post buses.
+Public transportation to bike in Gosau is not possible since bikes are not transported on the postal buses.

-Alternatively, you can travel by train to Bad Goisern - Steeg/Gosau, from there it is 14 kilometers to Gosau.
+Alternatively, you can travel by train to Bad Goisern - Steeg/Gosau, from where it is 14 kilometers to Gosau.

-Free parking directly at the Gosau sports field.
+Free parking directly at the sports field Gosau.

 ParkingPlease get in touch for more information.